janeth007/Verification-of-Transnational-Repression-in-Tokyo/README.md

 This project demonstrates the application of open-source digital verification methods to document an incident of **suspected monitoring and intimidation of diaspora activists** during a peaceful assembly in Tokyo.

-Through structured visual analysis of publicly available digital material, this brief establishes a factual baseline consistent with patterns of **transnational repression (TNR)** documented by Human Rights Watch and partner organizations.
-The project illustrates how verified digital evidence can support **protective engagement** and **policy advocacy** in the Japanese context.
+Through structured visual analysis of publicly available digital material, this brief illustrates how verified digital evidence can support **protective engagement** and **policy advocacy** in the Japanese context.

 ---

 ## Scope and Simulation Notice

 This project is a **methodological demonstration** of open-source verification techniques used in human rights investigations.

-- All visual materials are either publicly available or illustrative substitutes
 - No private individuals are identified
 - No allegation of criminal responsibility is made
 - The analysis relies exclusively on open-source information